-The MSc is taught through a combination of lectures, classes and essay writing with individual supervisors.
-Students usually meet with their course supervisor in groups of two every two weeks in Michaelmas Term.
+The MSc ED is taught through a combination of lectures, classes and essay writing with individual supervisors.
+Students usually meet with their course supervisor in small groups every two weeks in Michaelmas Term.
 In Trinity Term, students meet regularly with their course supervisors as they prepare for exams.
 In addition, most students work one-on-one during Hilary and Trinity Terms with their Dissertation supervisors (who may or may not be their course supervisors).
-The tutorial system is used to build critical and analytical skills, and is particularly beneficial to students from a different background of instruction (typically these comprise over three-quarters of the MSc student population).
+The tutorial system is used to build critical and analytical skills, and is particularly beneficial to students from a different background of instruction (typically these comprise over three-quarters of the MSc ED student population).
 There are weekly classes and lectures in economic theory (macro, micro and international trade) and quantitative methods, and normally there are some eight applied development module options taught by lectures, classes and student presentations.
-The theory course provides an understanding of formal models and theories applicable to a range of development problems.
-The development modules provide a combination of theory and evidence on development issues.
+The theory course provides an understanding of formal models and theories applicable to a range of development issues.
 The Quantitative Methods course combines econometric theory with 'hands on' exercises in econometric techniques and trains students in the use of appropriate software.
 The Dissertation provides students with the opportunity of combining all these skills in the analysis of a topic of their choice.
 Approximately one third of the students progress to doctoral studies, predominantly in economics, in Oxford or elsewhere.